betaflight/betaflight.com/docs/wiki/getting-started/hardware/esc-firmware.md

 ### JFlight

 This is the original BlHeli-S RPM firmware, from the developer of the underlying RPM filtering and DShot telemetry code.
 JFlight requires a license purchased for each ESC you wish to enable RPM telemetry on.
-Go to [jflight.net](https://jflight.net), check that your ESC and FC are supported, purchase enough licences, and follow the install instructions - download the custom JESC BLHeli-S configurator, select your ESC, select the correct hex, click the blue 'flash all' button, then then flash the telemetry code over that by clicking 'flash all telemetry'.
+Go to [jflight.net](https://jflight.net), check that your ESC and FC are supported, purchase enough licences, and follow the install instructions - download the custom JESC BLHeli-S configurator, select your ESC, select the correct hex, click the blue 'flash all' button, then flash the telemetry code over that by clicking 'flash all telemetry'.
 Use the flash version at the top of the list.
 JESC requires Betaflight 4.1+.

 Only supports L and H MCUs, not recommended for new installs.